 was warmer in windy and stormy conditions.

 We'd say that warmth and water resistance almost go hand in hand.
 Winter weather can range from snow, sleet, wind, freezing rain, or just plain old heavy rain.
-All the models we tested offered some level of protection from the elements, from DWR (durable water repellent) coated nylon or polyester shell to full-blown waterproof fabric.
+All the models we tested offered some level of protection from the elements, from DWR (durable water repellent) coated nylon or polyester shell with full-blown waterproof fabric.
 Before buying a winter jacket, it's important to consider the climate you live in and the purpose of the jacket.
 If you are living in a wet climate like Seattle, having a jacket that is waterproof and warm is important.
 If cold temperatures and snow are your typical winter conditions, a DWR coating should suffice.
 To figure out each jacket's degree of Weather Resistance, we put them through an array of tests.

-We went on walks on snow days, stood in place for an extended period of time in windy conditions, braved blizzards in the middle of the night, and we even brought the two-layer waterproof models in the shower.
+We went on walks on snow days, stood in place for an extended period in windy conditions, braved blizzards in the middle of the night, and we even brought the two-layer waterproof models in the shower.
 It's no surprise that the two waterproof models we tested, the Helly Hansen Long Belfast

-and the Patagonia Tres Down Parka
+and the Patagonia Tres 3-in-1 Parka

 did better than the DWR coated Arc'teryx Nuri

 in wet weather.
 Some models we tested had windproof outer shells and hoods, like the Canada Goose Camp Hooded Parka

 .
 The durable exterior shells kept us toasty and warm in windy weather, as did the thick down of Patagonia Downtown Parka

 The two-layer H2No shell on the Patagonia Tres Down Park is waterproof, windproof and breathable.